sunbv56/vit-gpt2-ImageCaptioningFood/README.md

 # ViT-GPT2 for Image Captioning (Food)

 This project implements an image captioning model using a combination of Vision Transformer (ViT) and GPT-2.
 The model generates captions for food images using a dataset collected from BBC Good Food.
 The project includes the code for fine-tuning the ViT-GPT2 model and a web interface to deploy the image captioning system.
-The model was fine-tuned using a GPU environment, and the trained model is available for public use.
+The model was fine-tuned using a GPU environment, and the trained model is available for public use on Hugging Face.

+You can access the model on Hugging Face here: [ViT-GPT2 Image Captioning Food](https://huggingface.co/sunbv56/vit-gpt2-imagecaptioningfood)

 ## Project Description